mac-tron/quteff/README.md

   * Create userChrome.css inside and paste the code from above
   * Restart Firefox
 * Install the Vimium-ff add-on
+* Configure New Tab URL in Vimium-ff to be `pages/blank.html` to enable the extension to work on New Tabs.

 ## Firefox URL Bar Customization